KevinKeson/Chinese-Chess-System-Using-Dobot/README.md

 # Chinese-Chess-System-Using-Dobot

-Chinese chess system using Dobot, including a CNN recognition model and an AI algorithm via NegaMaxSearch.
+This is a human-machine Chinese chess system using Dobot, including a CNN recognition model and an AI algorithm via NegaMax Search.

 > Display Part 1